 How to grow Alchemilla mollis common name Lady's mantle

-When it first comes into leaf and Alchemilla makes a fresh mound of zingy lime green foliage, which is very attractive, especially with raindrops as seen in the image.
+When it first comes into leaf and Alchemilla makes a fresh mound of zingy lime green foliage, which is very attractive, especially with raindrops as seen in the image above.
 The leaves are almost downy in appearance and hold the water well.

-Alchemilla mollis is one of those plants, like Hostas, which looks good in the rain.
-Flowers are formed on sprays, with multiple flower heads.
+.
 When the flowers first emerge, they are a strong lime green colour which becomes a mass of tiny yellow flowers from early summer onwards.
-This variety grows to around 60cmc and makes good at the front of borders.
+This variety grows to around 60cm.
+In this image, the foliage is changing from lime green to yellow and it illustrates the frothy style of Alchemilla.

-Alchemilla mollis look good with many plants, especially good with Allium cristophii and the lime green foliage looks good with purples and blues.
-One advantage of growing Alchemilla with Alliums, and why it's such a good companion plant for Alliums, is that often the leaves around the base of Allium look tatty even before the plant has flowered.
+Alchemilla mollis look good with Allium cristophii .
+The lime green flowers contrast well with the purple Allium.
+It also serves to hide the base leaves of the Allium, which can look tatty even before the plant has flowered.
 It's one of its shortcomings.
 Plant Alchemilla around the Alliums and it will cover the base leaves of the Allium.

 Alchemilla also looks good as a contrast growing around the base of a Cotinus "Royal Purple", the strong lime green contrasts with the purple.
-The contrast is good, but to be aware a Cotinus is potentially a large shrub, 3 meters plus, although it can be kept in check by pruning.
 Alchemilla also looks good combined with the soft blue of Nepeta (Cat Mint) a nice mix of blue with lime green/yellow and both flowering in June.

 I have also seen Alchemilla planted to good effect growing at the base of a copper beech hedge and Alchemilla looks good along a path.